webol/vuer/README.md

 Vuer is a Vue.js single page app that uses a Drupal instance running the Drupal Outline module as a backend.
 The app provides an improved interface for Drupal content editors using the Vuetify / Material Design Component library.
 Planned features related to content editing include drag and drop, undo/redo, copying nodes between Drupal servers, workflow integration, automation of bulk content editing and importation, etc.

+For a quick introduction to Vuer, check out the Introducing Vuer PDF file in the docs directory.

 Primary capabilities supported:

 - An app based content editing interface for Drupal.